vrandall66/front-end-submissions-public/1708/mod-3/movie-tracker/pat-jason-jorge.md

 ### Code Quality

-- 2 - Developer selected appropriate libraries and frameworks to build the app but did not use them as intended.
-Significant refactoring necessary.
+- 3 - Developer appears comfortable in React.
+There are minor opportunities to refactor.

 ### CSS/Design